GARWOOD & VOIGT

 BEETHOVEN:

 1758.
 Gräfle, A. ‘DIE INTIMEN BEI BEETHOVEN’.
-Beethoven sits playing at the piano whilst Anton Schindler, Sigmund Anton Steiner, Abbe Stadler and Gottfriede van Swieten listen intently to the music.
+Beethoven playing the piano whilst Anton Schindler, Sigmund Anton Steiner, Abbe Stadler and Gottfriede van Swieten listen intently to the music.
 After Albert Gräfle printed by Franz Hanfstaengl, München ca 1892 [25926] Large heliogravure, 41 x 52 cm.
 Proof before letters.
-Excellent condition. £600
+Excellent condition. £250

 Ludwig van Beethoven (1770-1827), German composer, pianist, teacher and publisher. - Albert Gräfle (1807-89), German genre painter.